Global greenhouse gas emissions

 What the indicator measures

-The Global greenhouse gas emissions indicator reports global human emissions of GHGs for 2005 and 2020, both in total and per capita.
+The Global greenhouse gas emissions indicator reports global human emissions of GHGs from 1990 to 2021.
+The Greenhouse gas emissions by country indicator reports emissions coming from the top 10 total emitting countries and regions and Canada for 2005 and 2021.
+Both indicators measure total and per capita emissions.
 Emissions from energy and non-energy related sources are included in this indicator, while emissions from land use, land use change, and forestry are excluded.
 The emissions of GHGs include carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulphur hexafluoride.

 Why this indicator is important

-The indicator provides a global perspective on Canada's share of GHG emissions, both in total and per capita.
+The indicator provides a global perspective on the world's historical GHG emissions and Canada's part in global GHG emissions, both in total and per capita.

 Related indicators

-The Greenhouse gas emissions indicators reports trends in total anthropogenic (human-made) GHG emissions at the national level, per person and per unit gross domestic product, by province and territory, and by economic sector.
+The Greenhouse gas emissions indicator reports trends in total anthropogenic (human-made) GHG emissions at the national level, per person and per unit gross domestic product, by province and territory, and by economic sector.

 The Greenhouse gas emissions from large facilities indicator reports GHG emissions from the largest GHG emitters in Canada (industrial and other types of facilities).